Making Your Next Technology Transition Less Scary: 8 Keys To Success

 Be sure to communicate the results of the feedback back to your users so they know their voice is being heard.

-A successful implementation of a new technology transitions tool never stops; it just scales back.
-There are always new features to talk about, product updates and the occasional issue that has to be dealt with.
+Successful implementation of a new technology transitions tool never stops; it just scales back.
+There are always new features to talk about, product updates, and the occasional issue that has to be dealt with.
 These four principles of implementation will help you continue to get the return you need from your new technology transitions tool.